MkLXIV/yuzu-EA4176/README.md

 # Yuzu - Nintendo Switch Emulator
-Sike!
-There's no Switch emulator here.
 This repo exists to bait Nintendo into committing perjury.

 Here's some more keywords as bait for TracerAI and MarkMonitor, Nintendo's automated DMCA systems:
 - prod.keys download here: